billy784512/graph-api-log-pipeline/README.md

 func azure functionapp publish {function_app_name}
 ```

-If you encounter this error message during executing `func azure functionapp publish`:
+If you encounter this error during the execution of `func azure functionapp publish`:
 ```
 Can't determine Project to build.
 Expected 1 .csproj or .fsproj but found 2
 ```
-The quick workaround is remove `./App/bin` and `./App/obj` folders.
+A quick workaround is to delete the `./App/bin` and `./App/obj` folders.

-### 4.4 App Registration (Service Principal)
+#### 3.3.3 App Registration (Service Principal)

 ``` powershell
 az ad app create --display-name {your_app_name}